Welcome to the Gainesville Philosophical Self-Inquiry Group

 Q: I see you have a topic for this week -- I prepared notes.
 Why aren't we staying on topic?

-A: It's hard to predict where a line of questioning will take us -- a topic for the week is valuable in that it gives people somewhere to start from.
+A: It's hard to predict where a line of questioning will take us -- a topic for the week is valuable in that it gives people somewhere from which to start.
 But questioning can take us somewhere seemingly quite different, entirely.
 That's the beauty of the whole group process.